-Multilateral Instrument 52-110 - Audit Committees of certain of the Canadian securities regulatory authorities ("MI 52-110") sets out the standard for determining whether a director is "independent" for the purposes of the Corporate Governance Guidelines and disclosure requirements of the Canadian securities regulatory authorities.
-In accordance with MI 52-110, a director is "independent" if he or she has no direct or indirect material relationship with us.
+National Instrument 52-110 - Audit Committees of certain of the Canadian securities regulatory authorities ("NI 52-110") sets out the standard for determining whether a director is "independent" for the purposes of the Corporate Governance Guidelines and disclosure requirements of the Canadian securities regulatory authorities.
+In accordance with NI 52-110, a director is "independent" if he or she has no direct or indirect material relationship with us.
 A "material relationship" is a relationship which could, in the view of our board of directors, be reasonably expected to interfere with the exercise of the director's independent judgement.
-MI 52-110 also sets out certain circumstances where a director will automatically be considered to have a material relationship with us.
+NI 52-110 also sets out certain circumstances where a director will automatically be considered to have a material relationship with us.

-Based upon the standard articulated in MI 52-110, a majority of our existing directors are independent.
-Anthony Grey (who is not standing for re-election at the Meeting), Arni Johannson and Douglas Reeson are the independent members of the board.
-Stewart Taylor is not independent by virtue of the fact that, as our former President, he has been an executive officer of the company within the last three years.
-Both Albert Contardi and Larry Goldberg, the new nominees for election as directors at the Meeting, are independent.
+Based upon the standard articulated in NI 52-110, four out of five of our directors are independent.
+Albert Contardi, Larry Goldberg, Arni Johannson and Douglas Reeson are the independent members of the board and Stewart Taylor is not considered to be independent by virtue of the fact that, as our former President (who retired in March 2015), he has been an executive officer of the company within the last three years.

 In accordance with the mandate of the board, our independent directors may meet regularly, or from time to time as the circumstances warrant, without the presence of members of management or our non-independent directors.
-Since the beginning of our most recently completed financial year, the independent directors held one meeting.
-Additionally, the three independent directors comprise the Audit Committee and the Nominating and Compensation Committee, and in that capacity, had the opportunity for candid discussions outside of the presence of management on several occasions during the year.
+Although Mr. Taylor is not considered to be independent under NI 52-110, the other members of the board are comfortable that Mr. Taylor's former position with the company does not generally interfere with his ability to exercise independent judgement as a director and, in the normal course unless the circumstances otherwise warrant, treat him as being independent.